jestjs/jest/docs/UpgradingToJest29.md

 ### `jest.mocked()`

-The `mocked()` helper method now wraps types of deep members of passed object by default.
-If you have used the method with `true` argument before, remove it to avoid type errors:
+The [`jest.mocked()`](MockFunctionAPI.md/#jestmockedsource-options) helper method now wraps types of deep members of passed object by default.
+If you have used the method with `true` as the second argument, remove it to avoid type errors:

 ```diff
 - const mockedObject = jest.mocked(someObject, true);
 + const mockedObject = jest.mocked(someObject);
 ```

-To have the old shallow mocked behavior, pass `{shallow: true}` option:
+To have the old shallow mocked behavior, pass `{shallow: true}` as the second argument:

 ```diff
 - const mockedObject = jest.mocked(someObject);